-Key dimensions Tools and methods
+Key Dimensions Tools and Methods

 Agroecosystem health Geographic information systems modeling

 Biodiversity Individual and group interviews

 Gender sensitivity Researcher-designed experiments

 Savannas Wealth ranking

 Soil

-Technological innovations The second s
+Technological innovations

 Woodlands

-ost upland rice in West Africa (covering a total area of about 2.5 million hectares) is produced for subsistence by smallholder farm families in the savannas and forests.
+Most upland rice in West Africa (covering a total area of about 2.5 million hectares) is produced for subsistence by smallholder farm families in the savannas and forests.
 These farmers generally practice slash-and-burn agriculture in bush-fallow systems.
 In recent decades population pressure has forced them to drastically reduce fallow periods or expand cultivation onto marginal soils.
 This has increased erosion, mined soil fertility, led to the buildup of weeds and other pests, denuded large areas of natural vegetation, and reduced production potential.